davidgroves/AutoRoller/README.md

 Notes
 =====

-Items are saved when you logout the game, per character.
+- Items are saved when you logout the game, per character.
+- I'm a lazy coder so you automatically pass on black diamonds.
+This helps me, but I think it helps you too !

 Feature Suggestions
 ===================